Alitya Rigney

-Alitya (Alice Dorothy) Wallara Rigney AO, PSM, née Richards, (27 November 1942 – 13 May 2017) was an Australian Aboriginal scholar.
+Alitya (Alice Dorothy) Wallara Rigney AO, PSM, née Richards, (27 November 1942 – 13 May 2017), also knowns as Aunty Alice, was an Australian Aboriginal scholar.
 She was a Kaurna elder and part of the team that revived the Kaurna language.

-Life
+Early life and education

+Alitya (Alice Dorothy) Wallara Richards was born on 27 November 1942 at the Aboriginal Mission at Point Pearce, South Australia.

+When she completed primary school, her teacher arranged for her to attend Unley High School in Adelaide as the local high schools would not accept Aboriginal children.
+She returned to Point Pearce following her schooling and training as a nurse, married and raised her family there.